 Caring for people who see or believe things that are not real can be emotionally draining.
 My best coping mechanism is to sing.
 In 2015, I wrote and performed a song at an event hosted by Light of Day, a non-profit dedicated to Parkinson’s.
 Performing was cathartic.

-Soon after, I was told about a clinical trial for a medication, pimavanserin (brand name: Nuplazid), that specifically treats hallucinations and delusions associated with PD psychosis.
+Soon after, I was told about a A research study in humans that aims to test a new intervention – this could be a drug, surgery or therapy like exercise or diet guidelines – to make sure it is effective and safe. for a medication, pimavanserin (brand name: Nuplazid), that specifically treats hallucinations and delusions associated with PD psychosis.
 Although my sister did not have access to this medication in its trail phase, I jumped on the chance to share my story as a caregiver with the expert panel that deliberated the recommendation of the drug’s approval to the US Food and Drug Administration (FDA).